prochar1/kiosk-klient-easy/README.md

 # copy -Recurse html dist\html
 ```

+-- Notes:

+- The built EXE enforces using an external `html/` folder located next to the executable — do NOT pass `--add-data` for `html` when building.
+Distribute the `html` folder alongside `main.exe` (see copy example above).
+- If `dist\html` is missing the EXE will show an error dialog and exit.
-- Notes: The built EXE will exit with an error if `dist\html` is missing.
-Ensure WebView2 runtime is installed on target machines.
+- On Windows `pywebview` will use Microsoft Edge WebView2 — make sure the WebView2 runtime is installed on target machines.